marcelm/cutadapt/doc/ideas.rst

 improvements.

 - show average error rate
-- In colorspace and probably also for Illumina data, gapped alignment is not necessary
-- ``--progress``
 - run pylint, pychecker
 - length histogram
-- check whether input is FASTQ although -f fasta is given
 - search for adapters in the order in which they are given on the command line
 - more tests for the alignment algorithm
 - ``--detect`` prints out best guess which of the given adapters is the correct one
-- alignment algorithm: make a 'banded' version
 - it seems the str.find optimization isn't very helpful.
 In any case, it should be moved into the Aligner class.
 - allow to remove not the adapter itself, but the sequence before or after it
-- instead of trimming, convert adapter to lowercase
 - warn when given adapter sequence contains non-IUPAC characters
 - extensible file type detection
-- the --times setting should be an attribute of Adapter

 Backwards-incompatible changes